 Shelter City Netherlands: Call for temporary relocation in 2019

-Justice and Peace Netherlands is launching a new call for human rights defenders at risk to participate in the Shelter City initiative around September 2019.
-The deadline to apply is 31 May 2019.
+Shelter City Netherlands, coordinated by Hague-based human rights organisation Justice and Peace Netherlands, is launching a new call for human rights defenders at risk to participate in the Shelter City initiative around March 2019.
+The deadline to apply is 30 November 2018.

 Shelter City offers human rights defenders (HRDs) at risk a possibility for rest and respite by letting them escape temporarily from a threatening situation.
 The initiative can benefit human rights defenders that are threatened or under intense pressure due to their work.
 Shelter City is an initiative coordinated by Justice and Peace Netherlands together with municipalities in the Netherlands, local partners, and the Dutch Ministry of Foreign Affairs.